Skip to main content

 3. Unit leaders or their designees are responsible for communicating to employees which positions are required to work on-site and those which are required to telework during on-site closures.
 It is the general expectation that most positions will work remotely if operationally feasible and not needed on-site.

-1. Benefit-Eligible Non-Exempt Employees
+2. Benefit-Eligible Non-Exempt Employees

-7. Should a closure extend beyond 5 days, employees who are required to work on-site or via telework may use available accrued vacation, personal days, sick leave (as appropriate), or compensatory time.
-Employees may, with supervisory approval, or take leave without pay.
+7. Should a closure extend beyond five days, employees not required to work on-site or via telework may use available paid time off (e.g., PTO, comp time).
+Employees may, with supervisory approval, take leave without pay.

-2. Benefit-Eligible Exempt Employees
+3. Benefit-Eligible Exempt Employees

-3. Should a closure extend beyond 5 days, employees who are not working on-site or via telework may use available accrued vacation, personal days, sick leave (as appropriate) or take leave without pay (with approval).
+3. Should a closure extend beyond five workdays, employees who are not working on-site or via telework may use available paid time off.
+Employees may, with supervisory approval, take leave without pay.

 6. Pay Procedures for a Limited On-Site Closure

-2. Variable Hour and Student Employees
+1. Variable Hour and Student Employees

 1. Variable hour and student employees who do not work during a limited closure will not be paid.

-Summary Table for Non-Exempt Benefit-Eligible Employees
+8. Summary Table for Limited Closures

 See Also

-CRR 20.075: Chancellor – Campus Emergency
+CRR Section: 20.075 Chancellor – Campus Emergency

 HR-217 Emergency Closure Q&A